Youcef-DZ/SudokuApp/PRESENTATION.md

 ---

+## [*] What is sudoku?
+Sudoku is a logic-based number puzzle where you fill a 9×9 grid so that each row, column, and 3×3 box contains the digits 1-9 exactly once.

+---

 ## [2] What You Created (30 seconds)
 I built a **full-stack Sudoku game** deployed in Framer that using modern react.
 A complete application with: